 Indigenous Land & Food

-The Georgian Bay Biosphere Reserve is situated within Anishinaabek territory.
+The Georgian Bay Biosphere is situated within Anishinaabek territory.
 Indigenous peoples have an inherent right to hunt, fish, and harvest plants, berries, wild rice and other foods.
 Maintaining cultural relationships with the plants, animals, air, water and land are inherently connected to natural law and Indigenous food sovereignty.

 Local Food Resources for Parry Sound Area